14 Ways Childhood Emotional Neglect Leads to Toxic Relationships

 2. How does childhood emotional neglect impact adult relationships?

-Childhood emotional neglect can leave lasting scars, making it difficult for individuals to express their feelings or trust others.
+Childhood emotional neglect’s part in toxic relationships can leave lasting scars, making it difficult for individuals to express their feelings or trust others.
 This can lead to emotionally neglectful relationships later in life.

 3. Can emotional neglect in unhealthy relationships be healed?